wbudgaga/distributedAdaptiveChat/README.md

 # Adaptive Distributed Chat Application Using Spring Framework

 Distributed Chat Application was implemented in java; and the Spring Framework was used to add adaptive features to the Chat Application.
 This application is an extension of the chat application existing in https://github.com/wbudgaga/distributedChat.

+## Problem Description:
-In this extention, problems and limitions existing in the orginal chat application have been addressed.
+In this extention, we addressed the problems and limitions that exist in the orginal chat application.
 The problems are:
 - The chat application has only one chat server, which means there is a single point of failure.
-Failing the server leads failing a lot of the chat features.
+Failing the server leads to stop all the features provided by the server.
--
+- In the original chat application, the chat groups have a fixed size.
+The group size should be dynamic so that it increases once the activity in the group increases and shrinks otherwise.
+- In the previous implementation, the application does not take advantage of active big groups for investment.
+Many commercial companies would like to publish their advertisements to reach the highest selling rate in order to increase their revenue.
+- In the chat application, the chat server assigns a new chat client to the smallest chat group to balance the sizes among the groups.
+The problem here is that the chat clients are forced to join particular chat groups.

 ## Adaptive Features
+...

 ## Application Folder
 The main folder, distributedChat,  contains :